Adele Jeunette has been a resident of Littleton for 24 years, the same amount of time she's been driving to see lights in the area.

 The light on the tree have two modes.
 One I call "screensaver" mode, which swirls with different patters as music plays.
 The other is a coordinated music and light show which takes place every 15 minutes.

 You can walk inside the cone to see the show, which is also a cool way to experience it.
+In 2020, they limit the number of people more than usual, and the line to get in can get long.
 There are also a number of photo ops around the place, things like giant lighted snowflakes and stars.
-This being Denver, you can find a selection of beers at a nearby stand.

-If you make the trip downtown to see this tree, I'd recommend also trying to catch the light show at the City & County Building and the lights projected onto the Daniels and Fisher tower on the 16th street mall.
+If you make the trip downtown to see this tree, I'd recommend also trying to catch the light show at the City & County Building.
 They are all within walking distance.
-And, there are quite a few restaurants nearby, if you want to make a night of it.
+And, there are quite a few restaurants nearby, some with takeout menus, if you want to make a night of it.

 Photos of the Changing Colors of the Mile High Tree